 Drinking might seem like the easiest way to numb your pain, but you’re damaging your mental and physical health.

-Drinking and mindless partying are merely a distraction that only serves to delay your healing process and even make it more difficult by a hangover and embarrassing memories from the night before.
+Drinking and mindless partying is merely a distraction that only serves to delay your healing process and even make it more difficult with a hangover and embarrassing memories from the night before.

 In order to heal, you need to get in touch with your sober, unaltered self – it is your most valuable tool in the recovery process.